Joush111/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(2)script showing the effective username of the current user
+(3)script showing all groups the current user is part of